-To this end, Monega, in cooperation with specialised providers, also analyses companies and states worldwide according to ecological and social aspects as well as characteristics of responsible state and corporate governance.
-In addition, Monega also checks all companies and issuers for activities in controversial business areas before investing and has defined exclusion criteria for this.
-According to this, Monega distances itself, in particular, from weapons prohibited or outlawed under international law, such as cluster bombs or land mines.
-However, aspects of a nonecologically sustainable use of resources and the production and distribution of products that are harmful to health are also taken into account, as are essential aspects of human rights, labour rights and civil liberties.
-Through this analysis, the main adverse effects are considered in the investment decision process.
+To this end, Monega works with specialised providers to analyse companies and countries around the world in terms of environmental and social aspects as well as characteristics of responsible government and corporate governance.
+In addition, Monega also screens all companies and issuers for activities in controversial business areas before investing and has defined exclusion criteria for this.
+According to these criteria, Monega refrains in particular from weapons prohibited under international law or internationally outlawed, such as cluster bombs or land mines.
+However, aspects of a non-ecologically sustainable use of resources and the production and distribution of products that are harmful to health are also taken into account, as are essential aspects of human rights, labour rights and civil liberties.
+Through this analysis, the most important adverse effects are taken into account in the investment decision-making process.